tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/EgoVehicle/index.md

 All types of lighting are switched on and off depending on the values obtained from the *Vehicle* (script) of the vehicle, which is assigned in the `Vehicle` field.

 #### Elements configurable from the editor level
-- `Turn Signal Timer Interval Sec` - time interval for flashing lights - value $0.5$ means that the light will be on for $0.5s$, then it will be turned off for $0.5s$ and turned on again<br>
+- `Turn Signal Timer Interval Sec` - time interval for flashing lights - value $0.5$ means that the light will be on for $0.5s$, then it will be turned off for $0.5s$ and turned on again.<br>
 (default: `0.5`)